benefits of sports for students

 In addition to these personal benefits, students also have opportunities to compete at a higher level through school-supported athletic programs.
 Many schools and universities offer official and sanctioned men’s and women’s sports at the National Collegiate Athletic Association (NCAA) level, such as basketball, cross country, indoor and outdoor track and field, lacrosse, soccer, and more.

-Additionally, students who do not make or wish to compete at the highest level can engage in club sports and intramural leagues.
+Students looking for a lower commitment way to stay active can participate in club sports and intramural leagues.
 Plus, club sports, unlike intramurals, allow students to compete against teams from other schools and even have national championships.

 Both club sports and intramurals are often organized and funded by different academic schools within the college, fraternities, sororities, housing units, and other interest clubs or groups.
-However, club sports are much more competitive and require tryouts to work and play with other skilled student-athletes and coaches as they practice for organized competitions and tournaments.
+However, club sports are more competitive, requiring tryouts to work and play with other skilled student-athletes and coaches as they practice for organized competitions and tournaments.

 Popular club and intramural sports include: